|by Mr Credit Card|

 Private Jet Service Program – Amex actually markets this service for private jet programs.
 Their partners include Atlantic Aviation Flight Services, Bombardier Flexjet, Delta AirElite Business Jets, Le Bas International, Sentient Jet Membership.

-Travelers Check and Foreign Currency – Amex allows you to get fee free travelers checks at any of their world wide travel offices.
+Travelers Check and Foreign Currency – Amex allows you to get travelers checks at any of their world wide travel offices.
+You do not have to pay any fees for this.

 Platinum Concierge – Platinum card holders can have access to Amex Concierge service.
 This is a service that I have used many times, including the one that I made reservations for this years valentine’s day!

-By Invitation Only – As a platinum cardholder, you will be able to get access to certain very high profile.
+By Invitation Only – As a platinum cardholder, you may be able to get access to certain very high profile events.
 For 2009, these events include :

-Platinum Dining Reservations – Amex Platinum has made arrangements with restaurants, bars, bistros etc to hold a couple of tables for last minute reservations.
+Platinum Dining Reservations – Amex Platinum has made arrangements with participating restaurants, bars, bistros etc to hold a couple of tables for last minute reservations.
 I have many friends who have made last minute reservations at extremely hard to get restaurants.
-Now, they did not get the best seats, but they did get a place.
+Now, they did not get the seats with nice views, but they did get a place.

 Platinum Shopping Partners – Amex has partnered by Neiman Marcus, Sony and Bergdorf Goodman to offer card holders certain privileges.
 For example, Platinum Card members can enroll their card in Neiman Marcus InCircle Program.
 You can then earn both InCircle Points and Membership Reward points when you shop at Neiman Marcus.
 Once you have accumulated 10,000 points, you can exchange them for a $100 InCircle gift card.
 Being enrolled in the InCircle program also allows you to earn InCircle points at Bergdorf Goodman as well.
 As for Sony, being a platinum card member allows you to enjoy VIP status with Sony’s program.